liviu-/ding/README.md

 ![usage_gif](gif/usage.gif)

-This is a very simple solution to help with short-term organisation.
+Tired of `$ sleep 4231; beep`?
+This is a very simple solution to help with short-term time management.
 The beep sound uses the motherboard audio, so it works even if your speakers are muted, but not if you muted the PC speakers :stuck_out_tongue: .
-Furthermore, it works wherever there's a terminal including ssh sessions.
+Furthermore, it works wherever there's a terminal ant that includes ssh sessions.

-- No dependencies
+- No dependencies :dizzy:
-- Install with `pip` or just copy the binary somewhere in `$PATH`
+- Install with `pip` or just copy the binary somewhere in `$PATH` :sparkles:
-- Python2 and Python3 compatible
+- Python2 and Python3 compatible :star2:
-- Around 100 LOC
+- Around 100 LOC :boom:

 ## Installation